 To prevent your items from piling up through the week, you are going to need to carve out a place to "temporarily" store the items you are letting go, so we are going to set up a sorting station.
 This will consist of a "Sell" box, a "Donate" box, and a Garbage Bag.

 Make sure the boxes you select are realistically sized, I recommend you use a cardboard box for the "Donate" box, so that at the end of the week you can just drop off the whole box.

-Each day you are going to focus on decluttering one area of your Daycare Space and make decisions on whether to keep or let go of your items.
+Each day you are going to focus on decluttering your Daycare Space and make decisions on whether to keep or let go of your items.
 This can be mentally draining, so take your time.

 If you or your Daycare kiddos love the item- let it stay... if not, consider letting it go.

 If you use the item-ask yourself how often?
 Enough to keep it?
 If you "need" the item-ask your self if you have anything else that will substitute, how much do you need?
 Can you let some of it go?
 If it's broken, can it be repaired easily?
 Do you have the time/funds to repair it?

 Set a daily timer, turn on some of your favorite music, and pace yourself.

 During the week, I'll be sharing a specific daily challenge area to help you get motivated!

 Remember: The weekends are reserved to focus on dropping off your donation box, selling your items, and catching up on any of the challenges you missed.